BeatBurner/iShadow/README.md

 # iShadow

-inbuilt intresting tools with shortcuts and unofficial apt repository
+inbuilt intresting tools with shortcuts and unofficial apt repository by Mr Rahim

 ## Details